 This project provides for facility planning, Municipal Separate Storm Sewer System (MS4) Permit program implementation and water quality monitoring, watershed assessments, and Total Maximum Daily Load (TMDL) Implementation Planning to evaluate watershed conditions, stream health, water quality, and pollution sources to assist with the planning and programming of restoration projects for stormwater management, stormwater retrofit, Environmental Site Design (ESD)/Low Impact Development (LID), stream restoration projects, tree planting and reforestation, and other alternative best management practices.
 This project supports the regulatory requirements in the MS4 permit for water quality improvements through management programs, stormwater restoration, TMDL implementation planning, and assessment of controls.
-Watershed assessment plans are developed to comprehensively understand the changes that have taken place in the County's watersheds, to evaluate the current understanding of watershed conditions, and are used to support the planning to identify potential restoration projects are for development of the annual Comprehensive TMDL Implementation Plan required by the MS4 permit.
+Watershed assessment plans are developed to comprehensively understand the changes that have taken place in the County's watersheds, to evaluate the current understanding of watershed conditions, and are used to support the planning to identify potential restoration opportunities for in the County's current and future MS4 Permit.
+The project also provides for development of the annual Comprehensive TMDL Implementation Plan required by the MS4 permit.
 The plan lays out the County's progress toward reducing pollutants through past, current, and future planned restoration projects and is used to support the planning to identify potential pollutant reductions from potential restoration opportunities.
 Restoration projects are implemented in the Stormwater Management Retrofit Countywide project (No. 808726).
 Facility planning represents planning, monitoring, and programming to support concept and project opportunities in advance of full programming of a restoration project for stormwater management, stormwater retrofit, ESD/LID, stream restoration projects.